Sunday, November 22, 2015

 Dale Rusk was sitting at his desk when Karen entered, finishing a last swallow of black coffee from an evergreen mug.
 He gestured with his raised eyebrows for Karen to sit in the brown cloth chair in front of him.
 Rusk was a man in his early fifties, a rugged sculpted jaw beneath a stubborn five-o’clock shadow.
 The furrow between his eyebrows was deep, scar-like.
 When Karen sat, he picked up a manila folder from the top of his desk and held it in front of him as if he were weighing the cardboard.
 “I’ve got a letter here from a Nevada man who says his family decided not to stay at the park after an encounter with a woman ranger at the contact station.
 I’d like to hear your version of the incident.”

 After he had listened attentively to everything she said, nodding at appropriate intervals, Rusk said, “I’ve reminded you repeatedly that our job description outlines the importance of public relations.
-So I think you’ll agree, Karen, that we’ve reached the point where something must be done.”
+So I think you’ll agree, Karen, we’ve reached the point where something must be done.”

 There was a lot she wanted to say, but she said, “No, Sir.”